Dawkins’s strange bedfellow

 November 23, 2007

-My interest in reading Richard Dawkins’s The God Delusion began at zero, and if anything decreases each time I read anything about it by mistake, becoming a large stock of negative interest, so that I find myself actively interested in reading pretty much anything else in part because it is not The God Delusion.1
+My interest in reading Richard Dawkins’s The God Delusion began at zero, and if anything decreases each time I read anything about it by mistake, becoming a large stock of negative interest, so that I find myself actively interested in reading pretty much anything else in part because it is not The God Delusion. ((I think Dawkins is a really wonderful science writer, even though I hate memes.
+But I don’t give a fig what he thinks about the existence or otherwise of a god, just as I wouldn’t hasten to read a textbook on genetics by Pope Ratzinger.))

-Still, I read something else about The God Delusion by mistake recently,2 which in itself was interesting to a degree.
+Still, I read something else about The God Delusion by mistake recently, ((Well, not exactly by mistake: for my Et Cetera column forthcoming in Saturday’s Guardian, for which review I had space to make only a super-compressed version of this post’s point.)) which in itself was interesting to a degree.
 It was Darwin’s Angel: An Angelic Riposte to The God Delusion, by John Cornwell.
-The subtitular conceit is, of course, terribly twee; and many of its arguments are merely warm and fluffy.3 Where Cornwell does score, however, is on the subject of Dawkins’s methodology.
+The subtitular conceit is, of course, terribly twee; and many of its arguments are merely warm and fluffy. ((Not that there is anything wrong with warmth and fluffiness per se: they can be excellent qualities in a towel.))
+Where Cornwell does score, however, is on the subject of Dawkins’s methodology.
 Specifically, in the devastating chapter that focuses on Dawkins’s notorious claim:

 Christians seldom realize that much of the moral consideration for others which is apparently promoted by both the Old and New Testaments was originally intended to apply only to a narrowly defined in-group.
 “Love thy neighbour” didn’t mean what we now think it means.
 It meant only “Love another Jew”.